snuq/Snu-Photo-Manager/Readme.md

 * Importing from multiple sources at once.
 * Drag-n-drop organization.
 * Touch-friendly interface.
-* Simple and advanced color editing: brightness, contrast, saturation, gamma, color curves, tinting.
+* Image color editing: brightness, contrast, saturation, gamma, color curves, tinting.
-* Simple and advanced filters: sharpen, soften, vignette, edge blur.
+* Image filters: sharpen, soften, vignette, edge blur.
 * Noise reduction: Despeckle, edge-preserve blur, non-local means denoise.
 * Image edits: rotate (and straighten), crop, image border overlays (frames).
 * All editing features can apply to videos as well.
 * Video conversion, simple with presets, or use the video editing screen to tweak settings or batch process videos.
 * Collage creation from any number of photos.
 * Exporting with watermarks and resizing, export to a folder or FTP.